16 child actors who left Hollywood and why | ExBulletin

 16 child actors who left Hollywood and why

 Becoming famous certainly comes with its ups and downs at any age, but being propelled into the Hollywood limelight has to be a once-in-a-lifetime experience.
-While many actors start their careers young and later become famous in adulthood, child stars manage to find almost instant success and with that success, it is sometimes realized that show business is not an industry in which they want to stay forever.
-Wondering why some of your favorite child actors left Hollywood after hitting hard?
+While many actors start their careers young and later become famous as adults, star child manage to find almost instant success and with that success sometimes comes the realization that show business is not an industry they want to stay in forever.
+You wonder why some of your favorite child actors leave hollywood after hitting big?
 Read on to find out why these stars with the seemingly bright future have decided to move away.

 Jacques Lloyd, who took on the central role of Anakin Skywalker as a child in the 1999s The phantom menace, was not even born yet when the original Star wars the films are released in theaters.
 And while many young fans reportedly gave up all of their action figures to be a part of the universe, Lloyd said his role led to bullying at school, which ultimately caused him to quit acting. .